input-output-hk/cardano-byron-cli/USAGE.md

 cardano-cli blockchain log testnet
 ```

-Or you can specify a blockhash to start listing the block of the blockchain from a given block
+Or you can specify a block hash to start listing the blocks of the blockchain from a given block
 instead of the local tip.

 To get information about a given block in particular, simply use the `cat` command: